Bay Bridge East Span Path

 For information about getting to the trailheads by car, public transit, or bicycle:

-The well-used path features seven "belvederes," or observation platforms where walkers and cyclists can stop to take in panoramic views of the city, the bay and the surrounding natural environment.
+The well-used East Span path features seven "belvederes," or observation platforms, where walkers and cyclists can stop to rest and take in the panoramic views of the city Port of Oakland, the bay greater East Bay and the surrounding natural environment.

-The Judge John Sutter Regional Shoreline (formerly known as Gateway Park) is a new park located in Oakland at the foot of the eastern span of the San Francisco-Oakland Bay Bridge.
-This distinct “Gateway to the Bay” connects the East Bay to Treasure Island via the bicycle/pedestrian path on the bridge and opens safe, multimodal public access to the shoreline, with unique vistas of the bay and bridge.
+The Judge John Sutter Regional Shoreline (formerly known as Gateway Park) is a developed public space in Oakland, located at the eastern foot of the San Francisco-Oakland Bay Bridge.
+This distinct “Gateway to the Bay” connects the East Bay to Yerba Buena Island via the bicycle and pedestrian path on the Bay Bridge.
+It offers safe, multimodal public access to the shoreline, along with unique vistas of the bay and bridge.

-The 22.47-acre park opened to the public in October 2020, and highlights the industry, infrastructure and ecology that have shaped the history of this spectacular expanse of shoreline.
-One of the most dramatic features of the park is a grand 600-foot long by 40-foot wide observation pier built upon piles from the old Bay Bridge (open from 5:00 a.m. to 10:00 p.m. daily).
+The 22.5-acre park opened to the public in October 2020, and highlights the industry, infrastructure and ecology that have shaped the history of this spectacular expanse of shoreline.
+One of the most impressive features is a grand 600-foot-long by 40-foot-wide observation pier built on piles from the original Bay Bridge East Span.
+The park is open daily from 5:00 a.m. to 10:00 p.m.

 Learn more about Judge John Sutter Regional Shoreline.